 The main statement you are invited to react on is: Data are given - Facts are produced: In the long run trust in official statistics can only be maintained based on a continual striving for the best quality, with leadership based on profound knowledge of the business and with customer orientation as the supreme orientation.
 This implies that statistical products must meet the expectations of users in their design, production and communication.

-The first discussion, was kicked of in September 2019 and is also still open for contributions.
+The first discussion, kicked of in September 2019 and is closed for contributions.
+The closing article for this discussion is published in the December 2020 issue.